L3ad Solutions

 Takeaway

-Audit your industry's search volume by month using Google Trends or your analytics.
-Identify your top 3 peak seasons, then plan 2-3 content pieces per peak that answer the questions people ask during those windows.
-Ignore the quiet months—don't force content there.
+Audit your industry's search volume by month using Google Trends or your analytics, then identify your top three peak seasons.
+Plan two or three content pieces per peak that answer the questions people ask in those windows.
+Don't force content into the quiet months.

 seasonal content ideas for local businesses by month